-Any negligent act by a medical professional that causes an injury, illness or makes the patient’s existing condition worse, could lead to a compensation claim.
+Any negligent act by a medical professional that causes an injury, illness or makes the patient’s existing condition worse, could lead to a clinical negligence compensation claim.
 Medical negligence cases could be brought against surgeons, GPs, dentists, care workers, hospital staff, nurses or midwives.

 Trips And Fall Accidents

 Many trips or falls can look minor to anyone that witnesses them, but they can lead to very serious and long-lasting injuries.
 They could happen just about anywhere too including at work, in the gym, at school, in a shop, a pub or a restaurant.

 If the accident was caused because somebody else’s actions (or lack of action), you could seek compensation against them.

 For instance, the following scenarios could lead to accident claims solicitors covering York seeking compensation on your behalf:

 - If cables were left across corridors or walkways causing you to trip.

 - When a handrail fails due to damage or poor installation leading to a fall down the stairs.